yonachan/yonachan.github.io/_posts/2018-2-16-My-first-blog-post.md

 ---
 layout: post
-title: DAY1 "How to use the terminal"
+title: DAY1 "How to use the terminal
 ---

-# Terminal cheat-sheet
+## Terminal cheat-sheet

 Show path of the current folder:
 ```